18F/handbook/_pages/how-we-work/tools/sharedcalendars.md

 As a first step, see if you can directly share and view your calendar availability with your partner:

-1. From your calendar, highlight the calendar name you want to share, click the `Options for [calendar name]’ menu button, and click `Settings for my calendars`
+1. From your calendar, highlight the calendar name you want to share, click the `Options for [calendar name]` menu button, and click `Settings for my calendars`
 2. In the `Access permissions` pane, check `Make available to public` and select the appropriate level of access (`See only free/busy` or `See all event details`) in the adjacent dropdown menu.
 Note: GSA personal calendars are configured to `See only free/busy` and cannot share event details.
 3. Click `Get shareable link`, copy the link, and send it to your partner.
 4. Ask your partner to import that link into the calendar program they use (often Microsoft Outlook for agency partners)